Adult Education & Torah Study

 At Temple Beth Torah, we are a community of lifelong learners.
 In our Beit Midrash (house of study), we welcome learners of all ages who engage in our many, diverse, opportunities for joyful study.
 Might you have a subject to teach or an activity to facilitate, even if it is not typically “Jewish?”
 Perhaps there is a class or program you would enjoy.
 Please contact .

 You are invited to join Rabbi Schulman and fellow learners in an engaging, in-depth study of Torah.
 This class is open to anyone.
 Knowledge of Hebrew is not necessary.
-We meet Sunday mornings from 11:00am to 12:10pm when Religious School is in session.
-Our learning normally takes place in the Library, but currently we are conducting all classes VIRTUALLY.
+We currently meet virtually on Sunday mornings from 11:00am to 12:10pm when Religious School is in session.
 Please contact Rabbi Schulman at to receive the ZOOM link and password to join Torah Study.
 No fee, registration, or previous Torah education are required.
 All you need is an open mind and a desire to learn and enjoy.
 All are welcome!